As coronavirus spooks global markets, China shares trim losses, yuan strengthens

 Expectations are running high for cuts in reserve requirement ratios (RRR) and interest rate, even though Beijing has already taken a raft of measures to underpin the economy, Zhang said.

-Wuhan, ground zero of the new coronavirus outbreak, reported just five new cases on Friday, while no locally transmitted infections were reported in the rest of the country.
+Wuhan, the capital of Hubei province and ground zero of the new coronavirus outbreak, reported just five new cases on Friday, while no locally transmitted infections were reported in the rest of the country.

 "The epidemic has been well contained in China.
 Also, liquidity has been ample in China," said Zhaopeng Xing, markets economist at ANZ in Shanghai.
 "China's policymakers also acted earlier than other countries, hence we have less volatility than other markets."